redwanatef/bussines-plan/README.md

 ## Project notes
-install node modules by writing in terminal "npm install" because I removed it before uploading the project
+install node modules by writing in terminal "npm install" because I removed it before uploading the project.